Skip to Main Content

 • Number.
 Footnote or endnote number based on its sequence in the body of your text - 1.

-• Author, Name of AI tool - ChatGPT,
+• Author, Name and version of AI tool - ChatGPT-4,

-• Publisher/Sponsor, Organization/Developer of AI tool - OpenAI,
+• Publisher, Developer of AI tool - OpenAI,

-If the prompt hasn’t been included in the text, it can be included in the note as follows:
+If the prompt hasn’t been included in the text, it can be included in the note as follows.
+If several prompts were used (as in an extended conversation) it may be summarized.

 • Number.
 Footnote or endnote number based on its sequence in the body of your text - 2.

-• Publisher/Sponsor, Organization/Developer of AI tool - OpenAI,
+• Publisher, Developer of AI tool - OpenAI,

 Example:

-• Author, Name of AI tool - ChatGPT,
+• Publisher.
+Developer of AI Tool - OpenAI.

-• Author, Name of AI tool - ChatGPT,
+• Author, Name and version of AI tool - ChatGPT-4,

 Example:

-• Publisher/Sponsor.
-Organization/Developer of AI tool - OpenAI.
+• Publisher.
+Developer of AI tool - Microsoft

 • Prompt (Title).
-Response to “Text prompt in quotes.” - Response to "Cityscape at sunset in graffiti style."
+Response to “Text prompt in quotes.” - Response to "Cityscape at sunset in cubist style."

 Knowledge Check

-Generative AI - Chicago Citation Activity 1: True or False?
+Generative AI - Chicago (18th ed.)
+Citation Activity 1: True or False?

-Generative AI - Chicago Citation Activity 2: Build a Note
+Generative AI - Chicago (18th ed.)
+Citation Activity 2: Build A Bibliography

 Ask Chat is Offline - Send an Email